Best and Cheapest Car Insurance in Illinois as Rated by Customers in 2022

 |East Saint Louis||$1,884|

 These rates are based on a 35-year-old single adult with one driver and one vehicle on a policy.
 The car used was a 2015 Toyota Highlander LE.
 Full coverage was used with 100/300/50 limits and a $500 collision and comprehensive deductible.
-The driver had 1 driving incident within the past 3 years and a good credit score.
+The driver had one driving incident within the past three years and a good credit score.
 The rates displayed should only be used for comparative purposes as individual rates in Illinois will differ.
 Rate data is provided by Quadrant Information Services.

 Illinois requires all drivers to have two types of auto insurance coverage: liability and uninsured motorist.
 Illinois drivers also have the option to purchase collision and comprehensive coverage.
 The lowest rates based on minimum coverage leave you uncovered for your own damages after an accident.
 So if you don't want collision coverage or comprehensive coverage, you may want to consider saving more money for a rainy day.

 The minimum coverage limits in Illinois are listed below.
 While purchasing the minimum coverage will make you a legal driver, it's still important to also consider purchasing higher limits to ensure you have enough protection in the event of a lawsuit.
-You can learn more about different car insurance coverages and what the limits mean here.
+You can learn more about different car insurance coverage types and what the limits mean here.

 Illinois state minimum requirements: